CoolGuy75562/png-parser/README.md

 # png-parser
 Utility to parse, decode, and view png files.
 The information about a png file can be either printed to the screen, or put into an sqlite database.
+One can list information about the images stored in the database, and can restrict the list to images matching some criteria, for example images of color type 3 which are less than 100 pixels wide and contain a tEXt chunk.

+Using a built-in png decoder, one can view images in a matplotlib plot window, or in the console if the image is less than 80 pixels wide.
 The decoder supports all valid color types and bit depths, but does not support interlacing and does not make use of ancillary chunks.
 I wrote it only to understand how png decoding works, so it is slow for larger images.

 The decoder has been tested and gives correct output with this suite of test png files: http://www.schaik.com/pngsuite/pngsuite_bas_png.html